-Chapter - Chapter 01 #40 Difficulty: Easy Section: 1.04 The process of Australia adopting accounting standards issued by the International Accounting Standards Board
+Section: The process of Australia adopting accounting standards issued by the International Accounting Standards Board Topic: The IASB general functions and direct relevance to Australian accounting standard-setting

-41. To determine whether or not information is material, paragraph 9 of AASB 1031 indicates that it is material if its omission, misstatement or non-disclosure has the potential, individually or collectively to:

-A. affect the discharge of accountability by the governing body of the entity.

-- B. be greater than 1% of the total assets of the entity. - C. influence management to make decisions that will affect users of the financial report. - D. present the financial report in a 'true and fair' manner.
+- 41. To determine whether or not information is material, paragraph 9 of AASB 108 indicates that it is material if its omission, misstatement or non-disclosure has the potential, individually or collectively to: - A. affect the discharge of accountability by the governing body of the entity. - B. be greater than 1% of the total assets of the entity. - C. influence management to make decisions that will affect users of the financial report. - D. present the financial report in a 'true and fair' manner.